Chambers: Murray Chambers

 Year elected to WABA: 2019

-In the native title space Lisa has acted for the full spectrum of stakeholders including: high levels of government; mining and development companies; native title claimants and PBC corporations.
+In the native title/land access space Lisa has acted for the full spectrum of stakeholders including: high levels of government; mining and development companies; native title claimants and PBC corporations.
 Prior to commencing practice as an independent barrister, Lisa was a Senior Executive Service (SES) employee for the Australian Public Service (APS) working as Deputy Native Title Registrar for the National Native Title Tribunal.

-Lisa has a breadth of experience in private practice law firms, including Herbert Smith Freehills, where she worked as a senior practitioner in the Land Access Team acting for grantee and government parties in complex litigation matters and large scale negotiations, particularly surrounding mining, land acquisition and infrastructure projects, and the implementation of layered benefit management structures with traditional owner groups.
+Lisa has a breadth of experience in private practice law firms, including Herbert Smith Freehills, where she worked as a senior practitioner in the Land Access Team acting for grantee and government parties in complex litigation matters and large scale negotiations, particularly surrounding mining, land acquisition and infrastructure projects, and the implementation of layered benefit management and trust structures with traditional owner groups.

 Lisa is also an accredited and experienced mediator, specialising in complex multi-party and cross-cultural mediations.